jiaruh/Momentum/Sources/MomentumAuthentication/MomentumAuthentication.docc/MomentumAuthentication.md

 ## Requirements

-- iOS 17.0+
-- Device with Face ID or Touch ID capability
-- Proper Info.plist configuration for `NSFaceIDUsageDescription`
+This module requires iOS 17.0 or later, a device with Face ID or Touch ID capability, and proper Info.plist configuration for `NSFaceIDUsageDescription`.